-Her work on narrative shorts has appeared at major film festivals, both locally and internationally.
+Her narrative shorts have screened at major film festivals across Australia and internationally.
 Her credits include Pernell Marsden’s acclaimed 2024 film THE MEANINGLESS DAYDREAMS OF AUGIE & CELESTE, which received award nominations at festivals including Slamdance (Grand Jury Prize Nominee), Melbourne International Film Festival (Winner Best Australian Short), Fantastic Fest (Winner Best Short Film), Sydney Film Festival (Winner Best Director) and St Kilda Film Festival (Winner Best Short Film).

-In 2025, she was named by Inside Film as a Rising Talent in cinematography, and more recently selected for the American Society of Cinematographers prestigious Vision Mentorship program.
+In 2025, Nyssa was named by Inside Film as a Rising Talent in cinematography, and subsequently selected for the American Society of Cinematographers prestigious Vision Mentorship program.

 CONTACT